qintarra/C-Sharp/Tasks/Extensions_task/README.md

 - the **SummaWithReverse** method, which extends the UInt32 type and returns the sum of the original positive integer with the number obtained from the original by rearranging all digits in reverse order

+- the **CountNotLetter** method, which extends the String type and returns the number of characters in the string that are not Latin letters.